 Website Terms and Conditions

-Nashville Hip Institute operates this website, to allow our patients and users to view health-related information, communicate with our physicians, set up appointments and access additional services.
+Nashville Hip Institute at TOA operates this website, to allow our patients and users to view health-related information, communicate with our physicians, set up appointments and access additional services.
 By entering and using the Website, you agree to be bound by these terms and conditions of use.
 If you cannot or will not agree to these terms and conditions, please refrain from using the Website.

 The content available on this Website is for informational purposes only and is not intended in any way to be used as medical advice or to replace medical advice, diagnosis or treatment offered by orthopedic surgeons, physicians or other health care professionals familiar with a user’s condition.
 By using this Website, you understand and acknowledge that the Company makes no warranties or guarantees that the information contained herein is accurate or complete, and is not responsible for any errors or omissions therein, or for the results obtained by the use of such information.
 Each user of this Website has unique circumstances and certain health variables that cannot necessarily be applied to others, so always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.